thor-com-se/certificates/Front-End Developer/Principles of UX UI Design/Introduction to UX and UI design/notes.md

       - Developing multiple varied user personas helps ensure a broad product fit
     - "Persona groups" are collections of similar personas than then become consolidated into "single-user personas"
       - The contents of this consolidated person can be a fictional name, image, demographic profile, summarizing quote about what matters to them, personal background, mini-biography, psychological profile of user needs, interests, motivaitons and pain points
+    - "Empathy maps" consist of 4 quadarants that describe what a persona says, thinks, does and feels
     - "User stories" are brief statements/abstracts describing users, user needs/goals, to establish who the user is, what they require and why they require it
       - Each user persona typically has one user story
       - The template is "As a `[type of user]`, I want `[a goal]` for `[some reason]`"